A NSW Government website

 High risk weeds

-Some weeds are more likely than others to be found in feed and fodder.
-Keep an eye out for these high risk weeds.
+Some weeds are more likely to spread through feed and fodder.
+Keep an eye out for these high-risk species — especially those listed as Prohibited Matter under the Biosecurity Act, which must be reported.

-For assistance and advice contact your local council weeds officer or call the Biosecurity Helpline 1800 680 244.
+For advice or to report a weed, contact your local council weeds officer or call the Biosecurity Helpline on 1800 680 244.

 Primefact 1669: Feed and fodder - high risk weeds PDF, 997.43 KB